ubco-W2022T2-data301/project-group-group19/final_report_group19.md

 ### What patterns in the CPI lead to show whether Canada is weakeneing or stenghting its economy over the past 5 years?

+In order to extrapolate on the subject, it can be difficult to see at first glance at the graph, whether CPI does anything meaningful on a large scale.
+We can feel the change in our wallets, year after year, and particularly when it's above a certain percentile I feel it even more so.
+Taking a look at the Rdigline plot below, it can be hard to tell whether any particular country or groups of countries are doing better than one other with such a broad stroke.
+The width of the graph shows the total CPI spread over the course of 5 years and there is not much difference in the widths.

 ![noodle graph](images/cad_compare_kde.png)

+To break things down further, a second graph is created still taking from the range but with an accumulated sum of values 'CPI'.
+The thicker the width, the more CPI values populate that range.
+We can see that Cananda has quite a thick tail around 0-2 suggesting that Canadian inflation rates over the five years stay fairly consistent in comparison to our other democratic nations.
+I do include G-7 countries, in particular, to show that even though USA and CAD are included, it can give a nice base line estimation.
+I chose Belgum as an outlier country comparison because of some their similarities to Canada.
+The USA is most like Canada and is a good comparison for Canada due to our similarities in size, our connections for commerce and trade, etc.

 ![viola graph](images/cad_compare_violin.png)

+The most detailed graph, however, shows the trends much more clearly.
+This line graph show actual CPI values over the course of the designated time period.
+There are three graphs; Food and Energy titled 'FOOD','ENRG' respectively and 'TOT' for total, combined.

 ![line lots of line](images/cad_compare_line.png)

+Canada has a low overall score, which is something I expected from our violin plot, but we can see that Canada's policies also seemed to impact the wider world as seen near the end of 2022 as Canada had a sharp spike and so did the G-7.
+This could mean that Canada plays a larger role for its relative size as a strong economic power because it would not otherwise had had such an effect especially when the USA is also in a steady decline with a small plateau, but still declining.
+While comparing Canada to Belgum, we can see that the green line representing Belgium shows their trajectory rose higher and more sharply than all others before it started to decline.

+There could also be other factors at play such as Canada and the USA being very close trade partners and what happens in the US is often mirrored in Canada.
+But in terms of Canada's policies, it seems Canada could be playing a leading role due to the data shown.
+Canada is so consistent in its policy and shows stability that this could indicate a strong economic prosperity or resilience.
+Because  Canada's  Bank of Canada economic policies is separate from politics, the CPI can make a good estimation of how well our economy is performing over an extended period of time.